griffinwt/Reddit_nlp/README.md

 As the chart shows, posts from both subreddits share words like 'play', 'game' and 'anyone'.
 Not surprisingly, 'xbox' and 'ps4' are also prominent.
 This model had fairly good accuracy, but low precision brought my F1 score down and overall accuracy was not as good as subsequent Random Forest or Logistic Regression models.

-This is a table of the most distinctive words between the two subreddit as scored by my Random Forest model.
+This is a table of the most distinctive words between the two subreddits as scored by my Random Forest model.
 Unsurprisingly, they are words we would distinctly associate with these respective brands.
 This makes for a strong (over 92% accuracy model), however it does not tell us much more than we might have intuitively surmised.

 | ngram(1,2)  |   importance |